silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/recertify-your-social-organic-accounts-and-business-hubs.md

 ---
-description: This video shows how the recertification process works for your social organic accounts and Business Hubs and how to recertify them.
+description: "This video shows how the recertification process works for your social organic accounts and Business Hubs and how to recertify them."
 intercom_id: 10707843
 ---